devhausleipzigacademy/async-practice-1/README.md

 Install the VSCode extension REST Client.
 Docs: [https://marketplace.visualstudio.com/items?itemName=mkloubert.vscode-http-client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

-1. Find a Chuck Norris Joke about linux.
+1. Find a Chuck Norris Joke about "dev".
 2. Alofi is the capital of which country.
 3. How many countries state US Dollar as one of their official national currencies.
 4. Get some random advice